 Nominating and Governance

-The Committee shall be comprised of two (2) or more directors, each of whom must be determined by the Board to be "independent" under the rules of the Nasdaq Stock Market, provided that one director who does not meet the independence criteria of Nasdaq may, subject to the approval of the Board, serve on the Committee pursuant to, and subject to the limitation under, the “exceptional and limited circumstances” exception as provided under the rules of Nasdaq.
+The Committee shall be comprised of two (2) or more directors, each of whom must be determined by the Board to meet the independence requirements for membership on a company’s nominating and governance committee under the applicable rules of the exchange upon which the Company’s shares of common stock are listed (the “Exchange”) and the Securities and Exchange Commission (“SEC”) and any other requirements imposed by the Company’s bylaws and applicable laws, rules and regulations, provided that if the Committee is comprised of three (3) or more directors, one director who does not meet the independence criteria of the Exchange rules may, subject to the approval of the Board, serve on the Committee pursuant to, and subject to the limitation under, the “exceptional and limited circumstances” exception as provided under the Exchange rules.

-The Committee shall meet as often as it deems necessary or appropriate to fulfill its responsibilities hereunder, and at least once during each fiscal year.
+The Committee shall meet as often as it deems necessary or appropriate to carry out its duties and fulfill its responsibilities hereunder.
 The Committee may meet with management or individual directors at such time as it deems appropriate to discuss any matters before the Committee.

-The Committee shall have the authority to obtain advice or assistance from consultants, legal counsel, or other advisors as appropriate to perform its duties hereunder.
+The Committee is authorized to have direct and independent access to the Company’s other directors, management and personnel, as well as books, records and facilities to carry out the Committee’s purposes, duties and responsibilities.
+The Committee may, in its sole discretion, retain or obtain advice or assistance from consultants, legal counsel or other advisors (independent or otherwise) as appropriate to perform its duties hereunder.
 Without limiting the generality of the foregoing, the Committee shall have the sole authority to retain or terminate any search firm to be used to identify director candidates and to determine and approve the terms, costs and fees for such engagements.
 The fees and costs of any consultant or advisor engaged by the Committee to assist the Committee in performing its duties hereunder shall be borne by the Company.

 A. Nominating Functions